vdclouis/vdclouis.github.io/_posts/2015-12-26-javascript-modules.md

 <img class="x2 center" src="{{ site.baseurl }}assets/images/tree.png" />

-"So what not call it that, then?"
+"So why not call it that, then?"

 Well, actually instead of excluding dead code, it only includes live code.
 Confused?
 Rich Harris himself made an [explanatory blog post](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80) about this.